scipy-conference/scipy-conference/manual/committees/tutorials.rst

 decided to have 4 slots of 4 hours each per track.
 In 2014, we had four different tracks (introductory, intermediate, advanced, topical).
 More details can be seen in `mailings/tutorials_announcement.rst`

+In 2014 and especially 2015, we really chose the tracks based on the submissions we got.

+Require that people will have their materials ready a month ahead of time and recommend that they use iPython notebooks to teach with so that the students have the materials to use later and to be able to better follow along.

 Introductory Track